Spotawheel/vumo-api-client/README.md

 #### Re-authorize client

-If the access token expires the `authorize` method can be called to re-authorize it.
+If the access token expires the `authorize` method can be called to re-authorize the client.
+According to the docs access tokens expire after a day.

 ```php
 $vumo->authorize();